esmero/archipelago-documentation/docs/xdebug.md

     ![Debug](../imgs/xdebug/server-settings-2.png)

  4. Go to `Run > Edit Configurations`.
 Hit the `+` Button to create a new PHP Remote Debug.
-Name whatever you want, I called mine `docker`.
+Name whatever you want, I called mine `Archipelago`.
 Use these settings:
     - Filter debug connection by IDE Key: yes, select the checkbox
     - Server: select `docker-debug-server` from dropdown (we created this in step 3)
     - IDE Key: `archipelago` (this matches the key set in our container)